-The Medieval Studies Program at Georgetown University offers an interdisciplinary undergraduate minor and major focused on the period from roughly the fall of Rome (5th century A.D.) to the year 1500.
-The Program’s faculty and courses are drawn from 16 different disciplines within the University, with predominant emphasis on the interrelations among art, history, philosophy, and literature.
+The Global Medieval Studies Program at Georgetown University offers an interdisciplinary undergraduate minor and major focused on the period from roughly the official Christianization of the Roman Empire (4thcentury C. E.) and major advances of Buddhism in China during the Six Dynasties period (3rd-6th centuries C.E.) to the year 1500.
+The Program’s faculty and courses are drawn from sixteen different disciplines within the University, with predominant emphasis on the interrelations among art, history, philosophy, theology, and literature.
 Though the focus of the course offerings is predominantly on the Western Middle Ages, there is increasing representation in comparable periods in non-Western cultures.

-Georgetown’s location offers students a rich field of opportunity for exploration of medieval art, music, and literature beyond the University: at the National Gallery of Art, the Freer and Sackler Galleries of Asian art, the Library of Congress exhibits, the Folger Shakespeare Library, Baltimore’s Walters Art Gallery, Dumbarton Oaks, and, within reach, the major museums and collections of New York, especially the Metropolitan Museum of Art, the Cloisters, and the Pierpont Morgan Library.
+Georgetown’s location offers students a rich field of opportunity for exploration of medieval art, music, and literature beyond the University: at the National Gallery of Art, the Freer and Sackler Galleries of Asian art, Dumbarton Oaks, the Library of Congress exhibits, the Folger Shakespeare Library, Baltimore’s Walters Art Gallery and, within reach, the major museums and collections of New York, especially the Metropolitan Museum of Art, the Cloisters, and the Pierpont Morgan Library.

-The students in the program sometimes attend academic conferences on the Middle Ages as far away as New York and Boston; they serve as indispensable assistants at the medieval conferences that the program has sponsored at Georgetown; and they organize an annual Medieval Banquet for over 100 participants, with dishes prepared from authentic medieval recipes, and with medieval entertainments.
+The students in the program sometimes attend academic conferences on the Middle Ages as far away as New York and Boston; they serve as indispensable assistants at the medieval conferences that the program has sponsored at Georgetown.
+In the past, the Medieval Club organized an annual Medieval Banquet for over 100 participants, with dishes prepared from authentic medieval recipes, and with medieval entertainments.